girobusan/latid/docs/en/required_knowledge.md

 1. How to run command from specified directory
 1. How to use Latid (this docs)

-Also, there is  a GUI app on it's way, which removes these requirements (except the last one).
+Also, there is a GUI app which removes all those requirements except the last one.

 To develop themes/design
 -------------------------

-For designing Latid site you'll need the skills, listed before plus basic web design skills (html and css), and knowledge of the Nunjucks template engine.
+For designing Latid site you'll need the skills, listed before plus

+1. Webdesign basics, knowledge of html and css
+2. Knowledge of nunjucks template engine

 To publish Latid site
 ---------------------
 Depends on your hosting provider.
 For basic 20th-century-style setup you must know only how to upload files to remote server.
 Latid sites are static, in most cases you'll need no configuration, just somehow put your files to their side.
 That's it.

-But
----
-You can build something complicated with Latid, too.
+Also look [here](deploy.md).